pinobatch/numism/docs/gb_coins.md

 Coin list
 ---------
-A preliminary list for stages 1 and 2 is complete, and stage 3 is in progress.
-Most coins in the first three stages covers behavior that differs little or none among Game Boy (DMG), Super Game Boy (SGB), and Game Boy Color (GBC) models.
+Lists for the first three stages are complete.
+Stage 4 is in planning and begins a focus on distinguishing behaviors of the original Game Boy (DMG) from later models.

+Stages:

+1. no$gmb
+2. VBA and rew.
+3. Mid-tier emulators
+4. Game Boy Color (GBC)-specific behaviors
+5. Super Game Boy (SGB)-specific behaviors

+Coins:

 1. `add hl` flags
 2. `add sp` flags